bmeurant/technical-docs/software-architecture/architectural-patterns/mvp.md

 ## Advantages and Technical Challenges

 * **Advantages (Benefits):**
-    * **High Testability:** Decoupling the **Presenter**'s presentation logic makes it very easy to test with unit tests, without needing a graphical interface environment.
+    * **High Testability:** This is the primary benefit.
+Because the **Presenter** depends only on an `IView` interface, not a concrete UI framework (like Android or WinForms), it can be tested with simple, fast unit tests.
+You can mock the `IView` to verify that the Presenter calls the correct methods in response to events, without ever needing to render a single pixel on screen.
     * **Improved Maintainability:** The separation of responsibilities simplifies maintenance.
 Changes to business logic do not affect the user interface, and vice versa.
     * **Portability:** The **Model** and **Presenter** can be reused with different **Views** (for example, a web application and a mobile application can share the same **Presenter** and **Model**).
 * **Challenges:**